HomeHeat Press8 Heat Press Features You Must Know To Avoid Regret in 2022

 It’s a nifty innovation that will save time and increase productivity when you’ve got 50+ orders to fill.

-Heat presses these days come equipped with both Fahrenheit and Celcius.
+Heat presses these days come equipped with both on a digital meter.
 This may seem trivial but keep in mind, if you’re getting heat transfers from another country/region, instructions may come in standards different from what you’re used to.
-Best to check with the heat press manufacturer first.
+The ability to get precise temperature reading is crucial.

 Great to have if you’re expecting a ton of work down the line!